GladysAssistant/v4-website/docs/scenes/calendar-event-is-coming.md

 sidebar_label: Calendar event is coming
 ---

 This trigger is very powerful.
-It uses the calendar integration (Like [Caldav](/docs/integrations/caldav)), and let you trigger a scene based on a calendar event coming or ending.
+It uses the calendar integration (Like [Caldav](/docs/integrations/caldav)), and lets you trigger a scene based on a calendar event coming up or ending.

 Let's imagine you want to start a scene when you need to go to the gym.